Link's Crossbow Training: Development

 Link's Crossbow Training was produced by Shigeru Miyamoto, Eiji Aonuma and Takashi Tezuka.
-The idea of a first-person The Legend of Zelda title started with The Legend of Zelda: Ocarina of Time, which Miyamoto wanted to develop in the first person; however, the inclusion of a child Link got in the way of this idea.
+The idea of a first-person The Legend of Zelda game started with Ocarina of Time (1998), which Miyamoto wanted to develop in the first person; however, the inclusion of a child Link got in the way of this idea.
 Miyamoto also created the game to show Japanese gamers how fun the genre can be by bridging the gap between simple scrolling shooters and advanced shooters.
-It was also made with the intent of being a side-story to The Legend of Zelda: Twilight Princess, and make use of its vast overworld.
+It was also made with the intent of being a side-story to Twilight Princess (2006), and make use of its vast overworld.

-Miyamoto original envisioned a story involving a time warp, having Link wield a gun - this idea was quickly discarded.
 The development staff began work on the game's story, which Miyamoto intended to be an extra story based around Twilight Princess, but the staff had been coming up with what could be better described as "epic tales" rather than "side stories".
 When Miyamoto revealed that he would not make the game with an "epic tale", much of the staff was shocked, saying it was like killing all of the ideas they had been working with until then.
 Some argued that they should not even do it, as it would be simply reusing existing software and selling it to the consumers.
 Miyamoto proposed that they make a working prototype and have test players give impressions of the game.
 If they did not like it, Miyamoto would stop development right there.
 Nintendo of America gathered together several die-hard The Legend of Zelda fans, who all reacted positively to the game.
 Reports from these test players were given to the development team daily, allowing them to tweak the game as they went along.